csisztaiarnold/renault-radio-code-list/README.md

-Liste de tous les codes de sécurité à utiliser pour activer votre autoradio Renault.
+List of radio activator codes for Renault.
 -----

 |Precode|code|